Manish047/Whazzuuup/README.md

 ### Add

-1) Your own "Font Awesome CDN" in FrontEnd/project/public/index.html at the end
+1) Your own "Font Awesome CDN" in FrontEnd/project/public/index.html at the end.
-2) Your own "Hosted Server URL" in FrontEnd/project/src/components/Chat/Chat.js or just uncomment the next line to run on localhost:5000
+2) Your own "Hosted Server URL" in FrontEnd/project/src/components/Chat/Chat.js or just uncomment the next line to run on localhost:5000.

 ### Run 'npm start'